 Role of an Embryologist in the Lab

 “What does an embryologist do?” is one of the most common questions every patient has in their mind and the best possible answer could be that the embryologist is your child’s first baby-sitter!
-The embryology department has a huge role to play in the IVF/ICSI process and the contribution of an embryologist in infertility treatment is no less than the fertility specialist or consultant.
+The embryology department has a huge role to play in the IVF/ICSI process and the contribution of an embryologist in infertility treatments is no less than the fertility specialist or consultant.

 The most important activities that the embryologist does are as follows: